cs100/template-lab-02-git-flow/README.md

 ### Creating a Pull Request

-Partner 1 should press on the branch dropdown menu and select `<partner-1-github-username>/add-fibonacci-function`.
+Partner 1 should press on the branch dropdown menu and select `<partner-1-github-username>/add-suggestion`.
 Next, click on "New pull request".
 This will bring up the editing screen for the PR.
-Title it `Fibonacci Function` and leave a brief description of what is being added.
+Title it `Suggestion` and leave a brief description of what is being added.
 In most cases, a description should be well-detailed so the reviewer can easily understand.
 Next, added a reviewer by clicking on the "Reviewers" section to the right of the description box.
 Search Partner 2's username and click on their username.
 This will assign Partner 2 to review the PR.
 Under "Reviewers", click on "Assignees", then search and select Partner 1's username.
 This denotes that Partner 1 is in charge of the branch that is being pulled in.
 Under "Assignees", select "Labels" and choose "enhancement" (you can also create a custom label by clicking on "edit labels" on the bottom of the dropbown menu).

 The rest of the sections, Projects and Milestones, don't need to be picked.
 Projects are useful for when developers need to split a large project into smaller projects, and Milestones are useful for agile development.